-In this part of the tutorial we have presented expressive visualization techniques inspired by strategies from traditional illustration.
+In this part of the tutorial we have discussed smart visibility visualization techniques inspired by strategies from high level abstraction approaches in traditional illustration.
 We have shown that many challenging visualization tasks can be solved by adopting existing techniques from visual arts.
-Although computer generated visualization can hardly compete hand crafted illustrations in terms of expressivity, harmony, or esthetics, considerable advantage to traditional illustration is the aspect of real-time interaction and manipulation.
-Effective combination of expressive visualization techniques with right interaction tools conveys the information on complex scientific data much better than a static image.
+Computer generated visualization still can hardly compete with hand crafted illustrations in terms of expressivity, harmony, or aesthetics.
+On the other hand a considerable advantage to traditional illustration is the aspect of real-time interaction and manipulation with scientific visualizations.
+The effective combination of expressive visualization techniques with appropriate interaction tools conveys the information of complex scientific data much better than a static image.